Boston Hard Money Lenders

 In our experience, even developers with strong finances and access to bank credit choose to use HM loans.
 There are many situations where time is of the essence, and a bank will just take too long.
 For example, if you need immediate funding for a deadline – then a HM loan makes more sense.
 If you have an excellent investment opportunity but don’t have the financial strength to get a bank loan – then a HM loan makes sense.
 If you have a bank line of credit, but need a larger loan than is allowed under the existing line of credit – then a HM loan makes sense.

-When to avoid HM loans
+When to avoid hard money loans

-HM loans open doors, and can close doors too.
+Hard money loans open doors, and can close doors too.
 Here are situations where you should avoid these types of loans.

 - You are in a buyers market.
 If you want to sell the home after fixing it up, and homes aren’t selling well – then you might fail.
 If your HM loan is due before you sell it, then you’ll need to refinance, or be foreclosed upon by the HM lender.